 Our only sources of income, other than our investment portfolio, are our Agency Agreement and Reinsurance Agreement.
-Without such agreements, we believe current levels of investment income would provide enough revenue to continue operations while we evaluated other reinsurance and insurance opportunities.
+Without such agreements, we believe additional capital would need to be raised through external means to continue operations while we evaluated other reinsurance and insurance opportunities, as our current levels of investment income will not provide enough revenue to fund our ongoing operations.